Nstamour-art/XogotDocs/Documentation.docc/Manual/rendering/multiple_resolutions.md

 get_tree().root.content_scale_factor property (see
 [Window.content_scale_factor](https://docs.godotengine.org/en/stable/classes/class_window_property_content_scale_factor.html#class-window_property_content_scale_factor)).

+You can also adjust the scale at which the default project theme is generated using the **GUI > Theme > Default Theme Scale** project setting.
+This can be used to create more logically-sized UIs at base resolutions that are significantly higher or lower than the default.
+However, this project setting cannot be changed at runtime, as its value is only read once when the project starts.

 ### Stretch Scale Mode

 Since Godot 4.2, the **Stretch Scale Mode** setting allows you to constrain the